Five.

 Stocks, bonds, international.
 Simple and mostly right.

 The three-fund portfolio is the gold standard for a reason.
 Low cost, diversified, easy to maintain.
-The Frame agrees with the core insight.
-It diverges on two points: bonds as the safe-money allocation (T-bills are safer and currently yield more), and the absence of a structured high-risk slot.
+The Frame agrees with the core insight and diverges on two points: T-bills are safer than bonds and currently yield more, and the absence of a structured high-risk slot.

 Robo-advisors